microsoft/yardl/docs/cpp/evolution.md

 Yardl supports cross-version compatibility by *statically* generating conversions to and from other versions of your schema (i.e. at yardl codegen time).

 In the future, yardl will support *dynamic* compatibility between schema versions, enabling backward- and forward-compatibility between any schema version at runtime.

+**Currently, schema evolution is only supported for the binary encoding format using C++.**
+In the future, yardl will support schema evolution for other encodings and for Python.

 ## Statically-Generated Compatibility